 From the other side of the shed I mark a panel and slid it up and onto the roof.
 Then slide it over and overlap the edge.
 Again, hold it in place with a few screws.

-Then climb up on the roof and screw each panel fully.
+Then climb on the roof and screw each panel fully.
 Being careful to step only where there is strapping.
 This is repeated until all the panels are in place.

-I have a sheet metal cutting attachment for my drill that works very well.
+The sheet metal cutting attachment for my drill that works very well.
 It’s fast, accurate, and leaves an edge that is not as sharp as with shears or snips.

 After the last panel is in I add drip edge to the front high eave and the sides.